fanq10/fanq10.github.io/about.md

 permalink: /about/
 ---

-I'm a Cloud Engineer working at Amazon Web Services.
+A reliable and efficient Cloud Engineer working at Amazon Web Services.

-email: jacky.fan@rjftrust.com
+Email: jacky.fan@rjftrust.com